Data Driven, Personally Crafted

 Can I transfer my fit to another bike?

 Each rider receives a document of their

-results that includes their individual range of movement taken during the fit and then using the ‘zin’ tool we accurately take measurements of the completed bike position.
-This allows the client to use the information taken to apply to another bike of the same type, similar geometry and frame size.
+results that include their individual range of movement taken during the fit and then using the ‘zin’ tool we accurately take measurements of the completed bike position.
+This allows the client to use the information taken to apply to another bike of the same type, similar geometry, and frame size.
 Alternatively, we can utilize the Zin tool

 to digitally dial in a second bike.